srinathsai/Registration-and-Login-System/README.md

   - Therefore, Spring copies the model data into request attributes that the Thymeleaf template can work with. <br />

 ### Spring validation:-
 After including Spring validation starter dependecy in pom.xml file .
 Now, it must be used to validate the information when user is entering the details at frontend.
+For that, I have used DTO objects to reduce remote calls.
+In DTO objects for each field I have used @NotNull and @Email annotations and @Valid annotation in handler method.
+So these annotations with the help of spring validation dependency ensures the user logged information are not null and valid email.
+It also ensures that every logged people have unique emails.

+### Spring Security :-